-Awarded A1 Statutory Homeless Data Source: NIHE
+Awarded as Full Duty Applicants Data Source: NIHE

 Why is it Important?
 Children are frightened, insecure, or worried about the future as a result of their homelessness.
 There is evidence among homeless children of mood swings, nervousness and bad tempers, bedwetting and disturbed sleep patterns (Where's home?
 Children and homelessness in Bristol, Shelter, London, 2002).